dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ### Variables and scope

 Patterns often exist to introduce new bindings.
 Type patterns introduce type variables and other patterns introduce normal variables.

+Consistent with wildcard patterns, any time a pattern contains an identifier that would introduce a binding, no binding is created if the identifier is `_`.

+*We always treat `_` as non-binding in patterns.
+It's sometimes useful to have patterns that aren't wildcards but still don't want to bind.
+For example, a variable matcher with a type annotation and `_` as its name is a useful pattern for testing the type of a value.*

 The variables a patterns binds depend on what kind of pattern it is:

 *   **Type pattern**: Type argument patterns (i.e. `typePattern` in the grammar) that appear anywhere in some other pattern introduce new *type* variables